 I often use the term 'gateway image"to describe a painting which is a bridge between one series and the next.
 Most of the time it is not that clean, because you travel a road and the landscape changes along the way.
 So there are not really any breaks

 “A Jewish visionary will see visions of the seven heavens because his religious imagination is stocked with these particular symbols.
 Buddhists see various images of Buddha and Bodhisattvas; Christians visualise the Virgin Mary.
+It is a mistake for the visionary to see

 The contemporary trend for global conflict is the dehumanisation of warfare and, in particular, extrajurisdictional killings by Unmanned Aerial Vehicles (UAVs or drones).
 Recently The Washington Post reported on the Aspen Security Conference, where CBS News and 60 Minutes Correspondent